-Of burr mulberry with brass inlay.
-The rectangular top, flanked by fall flaps, with a brass line border cornered by fleur-de-lis, the frieze fitted with two short drawers mounted with brass handles, the drawers flanked by panels filled with fleur-de-lis, the frieze fully dummied to the reverse, the whole raised on a faceted flared stem, the quatreform plinth raised on four scrolling paneled feet inlaid with brass stars and terminating in paw feet raised on castors.
+Of burr mulberry or burr elm with brass inlay.
+The rectangular top, flanked by fall flaps, with a brass line border cornered by fleur-de-lis, the frieze fitted with two short drawers mounted with old but replaced brass handles, the drawers flanked by panels filled with fleur-de-lis, the frieze fully dummied to the reverse, the whole raised on a faceted flared stem, the quatreform plinth raised on four scrolling paneled feet inlaid with brass stars and terminating in paw feet raised on castors.
+Some minor repairs.

 A Belgian private collection.

 The original sofa tables of the late 18th and early 19th centuries were a development of the Pembroke table, which had a long central drawer and hinged flaps on either side.
 It’s name, according to Thomas Sheraton, came from “the lady who first gave orders for one of them, and who probably gave the first idea of such a table to the workmen…,”1 possibly the Countess of Pembroke (1737-1831).

 Meant to be placed before a sofa, “the ladies chiefly [occupied] them to write, draw, or read upon.”2 Because of their versatility, they were recommended as “suitable for a drawing-room, breakfast parlour or library.”3 Sofa tables characteristically have two drawers in the frieze and decorative brackets at the sides, as in the case of the present table, to support the hinged flaps.